 - Discuss the seven bases for leadership

-- Explain why forma authority alone does not guarantee leadership
+- Explain why formal authority alone does not guarantee leadership

 - Explain leadership issues that are especially important in the nonprofit environment